 Sea Glass Christmas Decorations

 Cut slices of log approximately 5-6 diameter and a centimeter thick.
 We used a saw, please do be careful and think about safety goggles and wearing suitable footwear.

-Spray one side of your stencil with a spray adhesive ( i used ), press onto your log slice.
+Spray one side of your stencil with a repositionable glue spray adhesive, press glue side down onto your log slice.
 Please do this in a well-ventilated area, ideally outside.

 Thread ribbon through your pre-drilled hole, tie a knot and you are ready to hang your decorations.
 Simple yet effective.

 Check out my DIY sea glass jewelry.

 - Sea Glass